 - What are adult learners’ patterns of participation over time in literacy training and education?
 In other learning contexts?

 - How do formally organised basic skills programs contribute to these learning trajectories?
 Workplace training?
 Other contexts and activities?

-What impacts does adult literacy development have on social and economic outcomes?
+- What impacts does adult literacy development have on social and economic outcomes?

 Wicht, A., Reder, S., Lecher,C.M.
 (2021).
 Sources of individual differences in adults’ ICT skills

 Abstract: We develop an integrative conceptual framework that seeks to explain individual differences in the ability to use information and communication technologies (ICT skills).
 Building on practice engagement theory, this framework views the continued usage of digital technologies at work and in everyday life (ICT use) as the key prerequisite for the acquisition of ICT skills.
 At the same time, the framework highlights that ICT use is itself contingent upon individual and contextual preconditions.
 We apply this framework to data from two recent German large-scale studies (N = 2,495 and N = 2,786, respectively) that offer objective measures of adults’ ICT skills.
 Findings support our framework’s view of ICT use as a key prerequisite for ICT skills.
 Moreover, they demonstrate that literacy skills have strong associations with ICT skills, largely by virtue of their indirect associations through ICT use.

 Reder, S. (2020).
 A Lifelong and Life-Wide Framework for Adult Literacy Education